Time and time again, parents say time is their enemy when it comes to preparing healthy meals.

-DuBois and her husband, Josh, both work in the healthcare profession.
-With a family history of obesity, they make sure their kids eat a healthy, balanced diet, but they don’t forbid treats.
+With a family history of obesity, they make sure their kids eat a healthy, balanced diet.
 “Cooking for me personally has been a fun, stress-relieving activity that I’ve grown to love,” DuBois said.
 “I want them to share in it and enjoy it so it’s not a burden.”

 Her two little ones hang out on a step stool in the kitchen while she cooks and gives them small jobs.
 “I’ll give them plastic knives and they’ll cut stuff or get things from the pantry,” she said.